|

 his father gave him to a shepherd to be destroyed.
 The shepherd could

-not bring himself to kill the baby so he left it in the desert.
+not bring himself to kill the baby so he left him in the desert.
 Five

 days later he found the infant still alive and decided to "take a

 chance," and raise the child himself.
-He called the baby Paris,
+He named the baby Paris.

 "many isles."
-He is famous for having trimmed his robe with the beards
+He is best remembered for having trimmed his robe with the beards

 of eleven kings that he conquered, and for wanting to make Arthur's beard the